What it is:

 The Raspberry Pi product page lists every model the company has ever produced with links to online retailers that sell each model.
 The latest Raspberry Pi models can also be found on Amazon and other popular online retailers.
 Just be sure to check you’re buying the right model.

-All of this comes in a board the size of a deck of cards, making the Model 3 B+ a highly versatile machine.
-As for computing power, it packs a 1.4GHz 64-bit quad-core processor with 1GB of RAM, and a dedicated 400MHz graphics card.
+All of this comes in a board the size of a deck of cards, making the Pi4 a highly versatile machine.
+As for computing power, it packs a 1.5GHz 64-bit quad-core processor with 1GB of RAM in the base model (2 or 4GB upgrades options available), and a dedicated 500MHz graphics card.

-The Model 3 has been updated every year, giving it a gradual increase in computing power and new hardware features.
-The price remains the same at an affordable $35 however.
-The B+ version came out in May of 2019.
+The flagship Pi model has been updated every year, giving it a gradual increase in computing power and new hardware features, while maintaining the same $35 price tag.
+The Pi4 model was released in July of 2019.

 Raspberry Pi Zero W